guilbaults/slurm-job-exporter/README.md

 * `prometheus_client`
 * `nvidia-ml-py` (optional)

+DCGM is recommended when NVIDIA GPUs are installed:

-If DCGM is installed and running, it will be used instead of NVML.
-DCGM have more GPU stats compared to NVML.
-MIG devices are supported
+* If DCGM is installed and running, it will be used instead of NVML.
+* NVLINK and and a few other stats are only available with DCGM.
+* MIG devices are supported.
+* Only DCGM < 4.0.0 is supported at this moment.

 `nvidia-smi -L` is run in each cgroup to detect which GPU is allocated to a Slurm job.